pantaluna/pantaluna.github.io/README.md

     + A data latch
     + A 3-channel, programmable constant current output drive
     + 2 digital ports (serial output/input)
-- The voltage of the power supplied to the LED board, and the voltage of the output data signal coming from the MCU, must match.
-An ESP32 development board always uses 3.3V data signals.
 - Each WSx package consumes +-50mA (18mA / color LED) when fully *ON (white 0xFF 0xFF 0xFF at full brightness).
+- The voltage of the power supplied to the LED board, and the voltage of the output data signal coming from the MCU, must match according to the data sheets.
+But you will see later that is not always a requirement (luckily).

-# Notes for large RGB LED arrays and power supply (more than 16 RGB LED packages)
+# Notes for large RGB LED arrays and power supply (more than 20 RGB LED packages)
 ## Introduction
-Do not power large LED arrays using the 3.3V VCC pin of an ESP32 MCU because its amperage is too low (+-250mA left for the LEDs, even less when using Wifi).
-Some ESP32 MCU boards also have a 5V PIN but the amperage is also too low.
+Do not power large LED arrays using the 3.3V VCC pin of an ESP32 MCU because its max amperage is too low (+-300mA left for the LEDs, even less when using Wifi).
+Some ESP32 MCU boards also have a 5V PIN but the max amperage is also too low.
+It also depends on the length of the wires between the MCU and the LED board, and on the length of the wires between the LED's on the LED board.

-So you have to use a 5V additional power supply for a large LED array.
+So you always have to use a 5V additional power supply for a large LED array.
 A "DC Power Plug Jack Adapter Connector 5.5x2.1mm" is handy to connect the wires of the LED Strip to the power supply connector.
 Also connect a 1000uF capacitor between VCC and GND of the connector of the power supply.

 Remember to also wire GND of the power supply to the pin GND of the MCU.

-Huge LED arrays (>250 LEDS) probably require thicker wires than standard AWG22 Dupont wires for connecting the power supply.
+Mega LED arrays (>250 LEDS) probably require thicker wires than standard AWG22 Dupont wires for connecting the power supply.

-Then first try using a 3.3V data signal with a 5V power supply.
-The products listed above all work in this configuration.
+Frst try using a 3.3V data signal with a 5V power supply.
+The products listed in the beginning of this article all work in this configuration.
 This is the simplest configuration.
 If this scenario does not work for your product then use the other scenario "5V data signal and a 5V power supply".

 ## Scenario 3.3V data signal and 5V power supply
+Connect the VCC and GND wire of the power supply to the respective wire/pad of the LED board/strip.

-Connect the GPIO OUTPUT PIN of the ESP32 development board to the DATA IN wire of the LED board/strip.
+Connect the GPIO OUTPUT PIN of the ESP32 development board directly to the DATA IN wire of the LED board/strip.

 ## Scenario 5V data signal and 5V power supply
+Connect the VCC and GND wire of the power supply to the respective wire/pad of the LED board/strip.

 You have to use a logic level shifter board to shift the data signal from 3.3V to 5V (a uni-directional logic level shifter is sufficient).
 And you want a DIP package if you want to use it on a breadboard.

 @important The popular bi-directional logic level shifters with a BSS138 MOSFET do not work because they shift the signal too slow!